AdamKinnell/AdventOfCode2022/README.md

 Simulating rope!
 We track the 2D positions of each rope knot and update them on each movement.

+We simulate every single step of movement and every square moved but I haven't found a way to avoid this - especially for the 10-knot rope in Part 2.

 + **Part 1**: Simulate the head movements and check if the tail is still adjacent.
 If not we move the tail to the last head position.
     `⌛O(n)` | `📦O(1)`, where n is the number of head movements.
 + **Part 2**: Simulate the head movements and iteratively update the tail positions if they are too far from the head.
 We use a clamped vector (-1,1 for x and y) to move each component adjacent to it's parent again.